 The Intex Challenger K2 is delivered in a light and thin transport bag.
 The bag doesn’t make a rough impression but for short transports or storing the kayak at home the transport bag should be sufficient.
 The Challenger K2 is not a very lightweight inflatable.
 Everyone who wants to transport the kayak some hundred meters by foot should buy a larger transport backpack (e.g. the affordable Itiwit boat backpack*).

-The transport bag fits the complete folded boat (weighed 10.45 kg) and all the accessories.
+The transport bag fits the complete folded boat (weighed 10.45 kg or 23 lbs) and all the accessories.
 These include two inflatable seats, an air pump, an inflatable “footrest” for the person in front, a skeg, two double paddles including drip rings, a measuring strip (for checking the air pressure) and repair patches.
 The supplied Intex Double Quick II* is a small-volume double-stroke pump with three different attachments.
 Double stroke means that air is expelled both when the piston is pushed down and when it is pulled up, thus enabling more efficient pumping.

 The measuring scale printed on the air chambers is pretty practical.
 At the correct operating pressure, the measuring scale is 10 cm long.
 It is important to inflate the air chambers correctly, as too high an operating pressure can damage the air chambers and too low an operating pressure can impair rigidity and riding characteristics.

-The two seats consist of a seat and a backrest, which are inflated by mouth or with one of the air pump attachments, just like an air mattress.
+The two seats consist of a seat cushion and a backrest, which are inflated by mouth or with one of the air pump attachments, just like an air mattress.
 Inflating them was not only a little tedious, but also a bit fiddly, as the air always escaped quickly before the valve was closed.

 There are two Velcro strips in the interior on the floor of the boat for attaching the seats.
 There is a longer strip for the rear seat so that its position can be varied.
 The Velcro fastening on the floor also prevents the seats from slipping while paddling.
 The seats are also attached to the side chambers of the kayak using two adjustable straps.
 These straps can be used to adjust the position of the backrest.